olincollege/geoguessr/README.md

 Run the game with ```main.py```.

 ![alt text](website_screenshots/image.png)
 Click on the gray box to input your guess latitude and longitude (ex. -30.2 40.5).
+The red lines on the map intersect at 0 degrees latitude and 0 degrees longitude.

 ![alt text](website_screenshots/image-1.png)
 Click on the blue button to submit your guess.